Dog Years Calculator

 2. Dietary Adjustments

 The nutritional needs of dogs evolve as they age.
 Puppies need a diet rich in calories and nutrients to support their rapid growth, while older dogs may require lower-calorie diets to maintain a healthy weight.
 Understanding your dog’s age can help you provide the appropriate diet to support their health.
-(See Also: Tip Calculator)
+(See Also: Percent Off Calculator)

 Nutritional Guidelines by Age